CanonicalLtd/maas-docs/en/troubleshoot-faq.md

 !!!
 Note:
-    `sudo` is required when extracting the image filesystem and when making changes to the image filesystem.
+    `sudo` is required when extracting the image filesystem and when making changes to the files extracted from the image filesystem.

 ### Generate password hash